UzitheI/portfolio-uzi/README.md

 # portfolio-uzi
-Created a portfolio of myself.
+Created a portfolio website for myself.
+Jul 13-Currently only has HTML and CSS,will integrate basic js